intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/index.rst

 ====================

-This documentation covers the tools and workflows for maintaining and contributing to the Linux kernel DRM subsystem's drm-misc and drm-intel repositories.
+This documentation covers the tools and workflows for maintaining and contributing to the Linux kernel DRM subsystem's drm-misc, drm-intel and drm-xe repositories.
 The intended audience is primarily the maintainers and committers of said repositories, but the workflow documentation may be useful for anyone interested in the kernel graphics subsystem development.

-Both drm-misc and drm-intel are maintained using the same tools and very similar workflows.
-Both feed to the same testing and integration tree, the drm-tip.
+The drm-misc, drm-intel and drm-xe repos are maintained using the same tools and very similar workflows.
+All feed to the same testing and integration tree, the drm-tip.
 The documentation here is mostly shared, highlighting the differences in workflows where applicable.

 Please see :ref:`contributing` as well as the `project home page`_ for more information on how to collaborate on the documentation and tools.